 Graduate students who meet the criteria listed below are eligible for graduate assistantships.
 Appointments are ordinarily made for the nine (9) month period, August 23rd through May 22nd.
 Recipients serve the University as teaching assistants and research assistants.
 Graduate assistants ordinarily take fewer than the usual number of courses per year because of this added workload.
-To be appointed, to retain an appointment, or to be reappointed, a student must have been accorded Regular (not Provisional) status, must have been maintaining a cumulative grade point average of at least B (3.00) in any coursework taken, must be eligible to register (i.e., must not have more than three (3) viable grades of Incomplete on her/his academic record), must be enrolled in a graduate degree program scheduled to extend through the entire period of the appointment or reappointment, and must be a full-time student, counting coursework and/or its equivalent together with assistantship duties, throughout the period.
+To be appointed, to retain an appointment, or to be reappointed, a student must have been accorded Regular (not Provisional) status, must have been maintaining a cumulative grade point average of at least B (3.00) in any coursework taken, must be eligible to register for courses (i.e. must not have more than three (3) grades of Incomplete on her/his graduate academic record), must be enrolled in a graduate degree program scheduled to extend through the entire period of the appointment or reappointment, and must be a full-time student, counting coursework and/or its equivalent together with assistantship duties, throughout the period.

-Though the graduate school allows up to three incompletes, department policy is stricter on this matter.
-The Department of Communication does not prioritize students who have an incomplete for more than one semester, with the exception of COMM 6800.
-GAs who have an incomplete in one or more courses (with the exception of 6800) in the fall will be expected to complete the course(s) during the spring semester to have priority for teaching or research assistantships the following summer and fall.
+Though the graduate school allows students with up to three unresolved incompletes to enroll in courses, department policy is stricter with respect to students' eligibility for reappointment as a graduate assistant.
+Students should be aware that the Department of Communication may not offer GA reappointment to students who have an unresolved incomplete grade for more than one semester, with the exception of COMM 6800.
+GAs who have an incomplete in one or more courses (with the exception of 6800) in the fall will be expected to resolve all incompletes during the spring semester to have priority for teaching or research assistantships the following summer and fall.
 Note that summer funding and the first round of fall funding is typically offered sometime before spring break.
 Students who have an incomplete in the spring semester need to finish their incomplete by mid-fall or risk losing priority for funding for the subsequent spring semester on the grounds of insufficient progress towards the degree.

-The holder of a full assistantship devotes one-half of available time to studies and one-half (approximately 20 hours per week) to assistantship duties, whereas the holder of a half assistantship devotes three-quarters of available time to studies and one-quarter (approximately 10 hours per week) to assistantship duties.
+The holder of a full assistantship devotes an average of 20 hours per week to assistantship duties, whereas the holder of a half assistantship devotes 10 hours per week to assistantship duties.
 Assistantships are not available for less than 10 hours per week.

 Graduate assistants divide their full-time efforts between study and assistantship responsibilities.
-As a result, they may not hold concurrent employment outside the University without the written consent of their major advisor.
+As a result, they may not hold concurrent employment with the University or the State of Connecticut without the written consent of their major advisor.
 Stipend rates for graduate assistants in programs based at Storrs are graduated in terms of progress toward the advanced degree and experience.
 Nine-month rates for Storrs and the regional campuses can be found at https://payroll.uconn.edu/graduate/.